google-deepmind/dqn_zoo/README.md

 Most DeepMind papers with experiments on Atari published results on [Xitari](http://github.com/deepmind/xitari), a fork of the [Arcade Learning Environment (ALE)](http://github.com/mgbellemare/Arcade-Learning-Environment).
-The agents in DQN Zoo were also internally verified on Xitari.
+The learning performance of agents in DQN Zoo were also verified on Xitari.
 However since [Gym](http://github.com/openai/gym) and the ALE are more widely used we have chosen to open source DQN Zoo using Gym.
-This does introduce another source of differences, though the settings for the Gym Atari environments have been chosen so they behave as similar as possible to Xitari.
+This does introduce another source of differences, though the settings for the Gym Atari environments have been chosen so they are as similar as possible to Xitari.

 ### Contributing